Trim The Tree - My Favorites for Christmas Tree Decorating

 This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

-Trimming the Tree
+Decorating the Tree

-There is no easy way to condense all the ways you can trim a tree, so I thought I would share what we are doing in our house this year!
+There is no easy way to condense all the ways you can trim a Christmas tree, so I thought I would share what we are doing in our house this year!
 I hope you can find some inspiration here.

 light it up